TeoLj/TLSscanner/README.md

 ## Features
 - Support for scanning TLS 1.2 and TLS 1.3 cipher suites.
-- Options for concurrent scanning to improve speed.
+- Option for concurrent scanning to improve speed.
 - Ability to handle and categorize various connection errors.
 - Generation of an HTML report summarizing the scan results.